adubok/JUDO/Datasheet/0001_EON_ERC_Main_Building/0001_EON ERC Main Building.md

 - **Any other comments?**

-    The data is published in xyz ".csv" files for every system of the building seperately for four seperated months.
+    The data is published in 60 ".csv" files for every system of the building seperately for five seperated months and temporal resolution.
 In each file every BUDO key of every system is listed.
+The data exists as raw-data and in 1- and 15-minutes resolution.

 ### Data Collection Process ###